ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ### Watching Files

-Instead of doing `gulp sass` every time we make a change to a Sass file, we need to automate this by adding a new task to watch changes to any file.
+Instead of running `gulp sass` every time when you change a Sass file, a new task is required to do this automatically for you.

-So the watch task is used to watch the changes that are made in our files, and once that file is changed we need to do some action, in our case when a Sass file changes, run the `sass` task.
+So the watch task will be used to watch any changes made to a file, once that file is changed do some action, for example when a Sass file changes, run the `sass` task.

+Inside `gulpfile.js` file add a new `watch` task that will watch any changes in the `/sass` directory, then run the `sass` task.
+The next step is to update the `default` task with the watch task.

 ```js
 // Watch any file with `.scss` extension inside the sass directory.